grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # CLI flag: -ruler.query-frontend.address
   [address: <string> | default = ""]

-  # The grpc_client block configures the gRPC client used to communicate between
+  # Configures the gRPC client used to communicate between the rulers and
-  # two Mimir components.
+  # query-frontends.
   # The CLI flags prefix for this block configuration is:
   # ruler.query-frontend.grpc-client-config
   [grpc_client_config: <grpc_client>]